calroc/Thun/Thun.md

     cats

 That by itself won't break anything (the stack is just a list.)
-But if you were to use, say, `dip`, in such a way as to put the symbols back onto the expression, then when the interpreter encounters it, it will attempt to evaluate it, which is almost certainly not what you want.
+But if you were to use, say, `dip`, in such a way as to put the symbol back onto the expression, then when the interpreter encounters it, it will attempt to evaluate it, which is almost certainly not what you want.